vadimcn/codelldb/MANUAL.md

 As such, it likely won't be able to use third-party packages you've installed through `pip`.
 In order to install packages for use in CodeLLDB, you will need to use the **LLDB: Command Prompt** command in VSCode, followed by `pip install --user <package>`.

+## Stdio in Python scripts
+- `stdout` output will be sent to the Debug Console
+- `stderr` output will be sent to the Output/LLDB panel

 # Alternate LLDB Backends

 CodeLLDB can use external LLDB backends instead of the bundled one.
 For example, when debugging Swift programs,